Search

 Suppose to have lA = (a1, a2, …) and lB = (b1, b2, …).

-Here, like in balanced interleaving, the choice of the starting model is given by randomBit(), but this choice is done at every round and not only at the beginning of the algorithm.
+Here, like in balanced interleaving, the choice of the starting model is given by randomBit(), but this choice is made at every round and not only at the beginning of the algorithm.

 We will repeat this process unless we have at least one document in both lA and lB :

-2. Else: k will take the rank of the top document in lB not yet in lI ; this document will be added to the interleaved list lI and to the TeamB set (this set record all the documents that are taken from model_B).
+2. Else: k will take the rank of the top document in lB not yet in lI; this document will be added to the interleaved list lI and to the TeamB set (this set records all the documents that are taken from model_B).

 How to evaluate the results?